JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.2 - Parsing.md

 type LPhType id = Located (PhType id) data PhType id
      = PhVarTy id
+     | PhBuiltInTyCon BuiltInTyCon
      | PhQualTy  [Pred id]    (LPhType id)
      | PhAppTy   (LPhType id) (LPhType id)
      | PhFunTy   (LPhType id) (LPhType id)
      | PhListTy  (LPhType id)
      | PhTupleTy [LPhType id]

+data BuiltInTyCon
+	 = UnitTyCon
+	 | ListTyCon
+	 | FunTyCon
+	 | TupleTyCon Int
 ```

+The `BuiltInTyCon` type is a stand-in until we have an internal representation of these types laid out.
+Later on, we'll either have the parser produce the internal representation instead of the `BuiltInTyCon` type, or we can have the renamer do a replacement.

 The type `Pred id` represents an assertion that a type "is in" a typeclass.